Chart Color Schemes

 Age

-Curra has a median age of 45, which is higher than the Rest of Qld figure of 41 and above the national average of 38.
-The age profile shows that those aged 65-74 are particularly prominent at 14.9%, while those aged 25-34 are comparatively smaller at 9.1%.
+Curra has a median age of 45, which is higher than Rest of Qld's figure of 41 and well above the national average of 38.
+The age profile shows that those aged 65-74 make up 14.9%, while those aged 25-34 comprise only 9.1%.
 This concentration of those aged 65-74 is higher than the national figure of 9.4%.
-Between the 2021 Census and present, the population aged 75 to 84 has grown from 5.6% to 6.8%, while the 15 to 24 cohort has increased from 9.6% to 10.7%.
-Conversely, the 55 to 64 cohort has declined from 16.8% to 15.3%, and the 45 to 54 group has dropped from 13.7% to 12.5%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Curra's age structure.
-The 25 to 34 age group is projected to grow by 28%, reaching 270 from the current figure of 210.
-Conversely, population declines are projected for those aged 55 to 64 and 5 to 14.
+Between the 2021 Census and now, the population aged 75 to 84 has grown from 5.6% to 6.7%, while the 15 to 24 cohort increased from 9.6% to 10.7%.
+Conversely, the 55 to 64 group declined from 16.8% to 15.3%, and the 45 to 54 group decreased from 13.7% to 12.5%.
+By 2041, demographic projections indicate significant shifts in Curra's age structure.
+Notably, the 75 to 84 age group is expected to grow by 22%, reaching 210 from 172.
+The combined age groups of 65 and above will account for 55% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 55 to 64 and 5 to 14 cohorts are projected to experience population declines.